zerotwooneone/percolator/source/Percolator.Application/README.md

 ### Key Responsibilities:

--   **Service Implementation**: Contains implementations of services, such as the `FileSharingService` for gRPC.
+-   **Service Implementation**: Contains implementations of services, such as the `FileSharingService` for gRPC, `ManifestService` for creating and managing file manifests, and services for managing identity and credentials.
+-   **Secure Credential Management**: Implements `CredentialService` and `PersistentIdentityService` to securely store and manage user identity certificates and passwords using platform-native features.
 -   **Orchestration**: Manages the flow of data and calls between different parts of the system.
 For example, it would handle receiving a manifest announcement, verifying its signature using the `Cryptography` library, and storing it.
 -   **Dependency Injection**: Wires up dependencies for the main executable (`Percolator.Node`).

+## Platform Dependencies

+### Windows Only

+This library has a hard dependency on the Windows operating system.
+This is due to the `CredentialService` which uses the **Windows Data Protection API (DPAPI)** via `System.Security.Cryptography.ProtectedData` to securely encrypt and store the password for the identity certificate.

+This design decision was made to avoid storing sensitive credentials in plaintext or hardcoded in the source code.
+Future work may involve abstracting this service to support other platforms (e.g., using macOS Keychain or Linux Secret Service).

 ## Architectural Patterns